rlaphoenix/Slipstream/README.md

 - [X] Create a file based settings system.
 - [X] Implement a quick and simple way to build, pack with PyInstaller, upload, and install.
 - [X] Add DVD backup support, using libdvdcss
-- [ ] Design the UI.
-- [ ] Implement the UI and bridge the Javascript and Python together.
+- [X] Implement the UI and bridge the Javascript and Python together.
-- [ ] Add drive selection dropdown with information about the drive including disc label.
+- [X] Add drive selection option with information about the drive including disc label.
+- [X] Add information window with details about the DVD ISO.
+- [ ] Design the UI. *partial design work has taken place*
-- [ ] Add information window with details about the DVD.
+- [ ] Add information window with details about the DVD-Video data, like Layer count, titles, languages, subtitles, codecs, e.t.c.
 - [ ] Add support for remuxing to Matroka Video (MKV) with MkvToolnix.
 - [ ] Add the ability to choose to remux by Title ID's.
 - [ ] Add the ability to choose to remux by VOB ID, and VOB CELL's.